 Q88.
 Explain what anchor text is?

 Ans.
-You can optimise URLs for keywords, and it should be short, simple, and easy for readers to understand.
+You can optimize URLs for keywords, and it should be short, simple, and easy for readers to understand.

 Q90.
 Mention some of the reports in Google Analytics.